DamianB-BitFlipper/accelerated-matrix-multiply/README.md

 # Accelerated Matrix Multiply

-Implements matrix multiply in a vareity of ways: tiled CUDA, profiled CUDA, cuBLAS and WMMA.
+Implements matrix multiply in a variety of ways: tiled CUDA, hyper-optimized CUDA, cuBLAS and WMMA.